valentin-s1/Canton-Guessing-Game/README.md

 # 🇨🇭 Guess the Canton – A Swiss Canton Guessing Game

 ## Project Overview
-This Python-based quiz game invites players to guess Swiss cantons based on various hints such as population size, capital city, language, or geographic region.
+A Python-based quiz game to guess Swiss cantons based on various hints such as population size, capital city, language, or geographic region.
 The game is text-based, interactive, and designed for casual learning and entertainment.

-## Contributors
-- Valentin Schnellmann  21-610-084
-- Noé Peterhans ....
-- Claudia Oberhänsli 20-722-468
-- Flamur Miskiqi 17-602-269
+This repository serves as the **submission of the mandatory group project for course "8,789,1 | Skills: Programming with Advanced Computer Languages" taught by Dr. Mario Silic at the University of St.Gallen in the fall semester of 2024.**

 ## How It Works
 - Players can choose the number of rounds (4,8,or 12) and enter the name (for Leaderboard)